cryptpad/documentation/dev_guide/client/worker.rst

 async-store.js
 --------------

 Async-store contains all the functions representing the commands sent by "outer".
 Its role is to manage the connection to the user account, load the sub-structures linked to this account (shared folders, profile, teams) and load all the modules that extend its use.
 It creates two main objects, named ``store`` and ``Store``.
-The first one represents the memory of the worker and stores everything that has been loaded, the second one represents his "muscles" and contains all the functions that can be executed by the commands of "outer".
+The first one represents the memory of the worker and stores everything that has been loaded, the second one represents its "muscles" and contains all the functions that can be executed by the commands of "outer".
 Many modules are loaded to perform specific tasks and are accessible via ``store``.

 “Store” commands
 ----------------